rockypagal/drop-down-npm-lib/README.md

 - **Arguments:**
   - `selectedValue` (string): The selected value.
   - `context` (object):
+    - `triggeredBy`: The method that triggered the selection
     - `oldValue`: Previously selected value.
     - `index`: Index of the option.
     - `row`: Option object (`{ label, value }`).